Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Discussion and Summary

 \section{Discussion and Summary}

-Our work reveals that \noo~is an example of an unusual small gap insulating altermagnet, whose G-type AFM order and spin dynamics are dominated by first and second neighbor exchange couplings.
-The quite weak net magnetization arises from the Dzyaloshinskii-Moriya canting from low symmetry bonding, aided by the altermagnetic ordering.
+Our work supports that \noo~is an example of an unusual small gap insulating altermagnet, whose G-type AFM order and spin dynamics are dominated by first and second neighbor exchange couplings.
+The quite weak net magnetization arises from Dzyaloshinskii-Moriya canting due to low symmetry bonding, aided by the altermagnetic ordering.
 To answer one question posed in the Introduction, our DFT work supports that \noo~ lies in a crossover regime between Slater and Mott insulator.
+As mentioned in the Introduction, this regime of a gap opening/closing MIT is more involved than the conventional Slater and Mott pictures, although we will continue to consider here this separation.

-The distortion into the gadolinium orthoferrite structure already creates an unexpected separation of valence and conduction bands, which supports the Slater picture.
-The combination of SOC with a small Hubbard $U$ repulsion steadies the gap, seemingly supporting the Mott picture.
+The distortion into the gadolinium orthoferrite structure already creates an unexpected separation of valence and conduction bands.
+The combination of SOC with a small Hubbard $U$ repulsion steadies the (T=0) gap, seemingly supporting the Mott picture.
 These features, relying on the small gap (or not), may instead reflect a small deficiency of the GGA functional.
-Studies of excitations or properties upon doping, which differ between Slater and Mott systems, could clarify this choice of viewpoints.
+Studies of excitations or properties upon doping, which differ between Slater and Mott systems, could clarify this crossover regime.

 Our values of the spin exchange parameters led to excellent agreement with the experimental magnon dispersion in the high energy region.
-Our spinwave spectrum provides the novel example of a chiral magnon in the optic branch.
+The resulting spinwave spectrum provides the novel example of a chiral magnon in the optic branch.
 With the anisotropy term obtained elsewhere, the magnon spectrum including the chiral anomaly is obtained quantitatively.
 Upon doping, \noo~ should show a substantial anomalous Hall effect.